Apulia - Things To Do

 Apulia is a region where people maintain strong bonds with their ancient roots.
 For this reason, throughout the year it is possible to attend numerous religious festivals, ceremonies, and processions held in honor of the spiritual patrons of each village or city.

-Like all the other regions of the country, Apulia is also famous for its food festivals, called sagre in the local language.
-At these events, it is possible to taste all the culinary delicacies of the territory, ranging from exquisite dishes based on fish and seafood in the coastal areas to delicious salami and cheeses inland.
+Like all the other regions of the country, Apulia is also famous for its food festivals, called sagre by the locals.
+At these events, it is possible to taste the culinary delicacies of the territory, ranging from exquisite dishes based on fish and seafood in the coastal areas to delicious salami and cheeses inland.

 Other events to attend in many places throughout the region are the carnivals.
-Among them, two that stand out are the Carnival of Putignano, held both in winter and in summer, and the Carnival of Manfredonia which happens only in February.
-Both carnivals are characterized by the presence of colorful floats and costumes, masks and puppets.
+Among them, two that stand out are the Carnival of Putignano, one of the oldest and longest carnivals in Europe (spanning from December 26 to Fat Tuesday), and the Carnival of Manfredonia, which dates back to the 1950s.
+Both carnivals are characterized by the presence of colorful floats and costumes, masks, and puppets.

-In Taranto, an important folkloristic and religious event is Riti della Settimana Santa, a celebration held each year in the week before Easter.
-During this period are held a series of events including two processions that are particularly recognized for their rituality and symbolism.
+In Taranto, an important folkloristic and religious event is the Riti della Settimana Santa, a celebration held each year during the week before Easter.
+During this time, series of events are held including two processions that are particularly recognized for their rituality and symbolism.

-Between the 23rd and 24th of April, a beautiful event to attend in Vieste, is the Festa di San Giorgio, held in honor of the patron saint of the city.
+Each year between April 23 and April 24, a beautiful event to attend in Vieste, is the Festa di San Giorgio, held in honor of the patron saint of the city.
 Apart from the spiritual importance, the festival attracts people from all over the world thanks to two other folkloristic events linked to the celebration.
-These events are Sagra della Frittata, celebrating the delicious Italian dish, and Palio a cavallo, a famous horse race held on the beach.
+These events are the Sagra della Frittata, celebrating the delicious Italian dish, and Palio a cavallo, a famous horse race held on the beach.

-Another interesting event to attend in August is Festa di Sant’Oronzo, in Ostuni.
-The festival includes many events, including a procession with knights who escort the holy statue during the celebration.
+Another interesting event to attend in August is the Cavalcata di Sant’Oronzo, in Ostuni.
+The festival includes many events, including a procession with knights on horseback who escort the holy statue during the celebration.

 The outdoor activities in Apulia vary from strolling along the streets of historical cities to laying on a beach, diving, or any number of other recreational activities.